 The Triathlon Training Plan

-Every week, do the five workouts below in order, taking two nonconsecutive days off.
+Every week, do the five workouts below in order, taking any two nonconsecutive days off.
 “You can break up the sessions with rest periods,” says Scott Berlinger, a certified triathlon coach for Full Throttle endurance Racing at Chelsea Piers in new York City, who created this plan.
 “Just be sure to cover the total recommended distance.”

 Triathlon Training Tips